hashicorp/terraform-provider-azuread/docs/resources/application.md

 * `single_page_application` - (Optional) A `single_page_application` block as documented below, which configures single-page application (SPA) related settings for this application.
 * `support_url` - (Optional) URL of the application's support page.
+* `template_id` - (Optional) Unique ID for a templated application in the Azure AD App Gallery, from which to create the application.
+Changing this forces a new resource to be created.
 * `terms_of_service_url` - (Optional) URL of the application's terms of service statement.
 * `web` - (Optional) A `web` block as documented below, which configures web related settings for this application.